 Many people start to use social media as a place to express their innermost emotions, including anger, turmoil and heartbreak.
 Others try to uphold the image of a picture-perfect life.
 If you are going through a divorce, it’s ideal if you are able to avoid social media altogether.
 At the very least, you should refrain from posting anything relating to your divorce.
 This could not only harm your reputation but also the settlement outcome.

-Certain actions can.
+Certain actions can help to fuel gossip and rumors.
 If you want to keep these at bay, then do not insinuate things about your personal life at work, or give away clues about your impending divorce.

-The earlier you take action to, the better prepared you will be to manage your divorce and uphold your reputation in the best possible way.
+The earlier you take action to put in place a divorce strategy, the better prepared you will be to manage your divorce and uphold your reputation in the best possible way.
+Speak with a divorce attorney early on to make the process as simple as possible.